 For a degree to be conferred, students are required to have taken a balance of foreign language courses, general studies global literacy courses, methods and methodologies of analysis courses, and economics courses, alongside a core set of political science courses.
 Particular emphasis is given to the acquisition of an advanced comprehension of political science so that students are able to understand the globalized and complex political phenomena of modern times.
 In response to recent developments in political science, students are recommended to acquire mathematical and empirical analytical methods.
-They are also obliged to study the norms and thinking of political science courses such as introductory courses, required courses, basic and mid-level courses, including elective required courses, and advanced and specialized courses, students are required to develop a basic understanding of economics to foster an approach that seeks to understand political science in terms of its relationship with economic phenomena, rather than in isolation.
+They are also obliged to study the norms and thinking of political philosophy as well as its history to develop an understanding of the subject.
+In addition to systematically taking political science courses such as introductory courses, required courses, basic and mid-level courses, including elective required courses, and advanced and specialized courses, students are required to develop a basic understanding of economics to foster an approach that seeks to understand political science in terms of its relationship with economic phenomena, rather than in isolation.
 The Department develops individuals with the drive and expertise to analyze political issues and global leaders who are critical and constructive thinkers with the composure and dedication to excel in diverse fields, including the international political and economic arena, the mass media, and the civil service.